NFL owners make changes to enhance diversity on many levels

 The owners also voted to ban denying a “non-high level/non-secondary football executive” from interviewing for a “bona fide assistant general manager position.”
 No contract can be negotiated or signed until after the conclusion of the employer club’s season.

-A plan to reward clubs that hire minorities as head coaches or general managers with improved draft-pick positioning was tabled after meeting with some hefty criticism.
+A plan to reward clubs that hire minorities as head coaches or general managers with improved draft-pick positioning was tabled after being met with some hefty criticism.

+“We table resolutions frequently because the discussion leads to other ideas that can make it more effective,” Goodell said.
+“There was a great deal of support, but also suggestions and amendments that we may try to go back and talk to the Fritz Pollard Alliances and others and strengthen it.”

 The owners have another conference call on May 28, but that is designed to deal with rules, including dumping the video review of pass interference after a one-year experiment that many in the NFL believed caused more headaches than solutions.

 “I did not feel like it worked,” said Falcons President Rich McKay, co-chairman of the competition committee.
 “We put New York in some really tough, tough spots.
 Whatever New York did, someone was going to criticize it on the other side.
 It was a no-win situation.
 That had always been the fear and was why we were scared , or I should say hesitant, to make those fouls subject to review.
 We didn’t make a recommendation to have a continuation of that after the one-year trial, so the rule dies on its own accord.”

-AP Sports Writer Paul Newberry contributed.
+AP Sports Writer Paul Newberry contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL